 Our workshops are led by published writers with advanced degrees in writing (MA, MFA, or PhD), a strong track record of publication, and ample classroom experience.
 Some of us have worked with adults, some with youth, some with both, but each one of us is called to both write and teach, and we’re right here in the trenches with you, actively pursuing the craft of writing.
 We know intimately the rewards and challenges of the writing life, and we’re dedicated to sharing our enthusiasm and experience with writers at all levels, from total newbies and dabblers to folks working on MFA applications or book drafts.
 We bring an empathetic, constructive eye to our students’ work, and we aim to meet each student’s particular needs, making the pursuit of writing a rewarding one.

-Jessica Pearson (Board Secretary): Penguin Random House
+Jessica Pearson (Board President): Penguin Random House

 Kim Bundy: Vanderbilt University Medical Center